 14 Top-Rated Resorts in British Columbia

-It's no secret that one of the biggest draws for tourists to Canada is this vast country's stunning natural beauty.
-And one of the top destinations for nature lovers to enjoy this bounty is beautiful British Columbia (BC), where travelers are spoiled for choice when it comes to finding a great place to stay as they explore.
+It's no big secret that one of the biggest draws for tourists to Canada is this vast country's stunning natural beauty.
+And one of the top destinations for nature lovers to enjoy this bounty is beautiful British Columbia, more often than not simply referred to as "BC."
+Travelers and adventurers are simply spoiled for choice when it comes to finding a great place to stay as they explore this vast western province.

-Particularly popular are the province's many luxury wilderness resorts and lodges.
-These include everything from remote northern coastal lodges, accessible only by air or water, like Sonora Resort, to backwoods affairs that provide guests with the ultimate in refined outdoors experiences in elegant canopy-covered suites, such as Clayoquot Wilderness Resort (think "glamping," only better).
-And, of course, these wilderness lodgings usually include opportunities to enjoy some wildlife spotting, including the might grizzly bear.
+BC's many luxury wilderness resorts and lodges are particularly popular.
+These include everything from remote northern coastal lodges that are accessible only by air or water, such as the luxurious Sonora Resort, to rustic backwoods affairs that provide guests with the ultimate in refined outdoors experiences.

 Those preferring an urban experience won't be disappointed, either.
 The province's largest cities boast a variety of world-class luxury accommodations, from glamorous boutique inns to larger downtown affairs such as L'Hermitage Hotel in Vancouver.

 Whatever your preference, be sure to refer often to our list of the top resorts in British Columbia, Canada.

 Perhaps the best known of BC's stunning coastal wilderness lodges, the historic Wickaninnish Inn opened its doors in 1995 in Tofino and continues to offer guests an unsurpassed vacation experience.
 Consisting of a selection of 75 elegant accommodations, this stunning 5-star luxury inn also offers larger suites for those who need a little more space.